heathermiller/dist-prog-book/chapter/8/big-data.md

 **Dremel** :

-## Where Relational meets Procedural :
+## SparkSQL - Where Relational meets Procedural :
 Relational interface to big data is good, however, it doesn’t cater to users who want to perform

 - ETL to and from various semi or unstructured data sources.